A stand-up comedian, actor and producer, Chris Rock (born February 7, 1965) is generally considered to be the successor to Richard Pryor

 - Catchphrase: "Yeah, I said it!"

-- Celebrity Voice Actor: There's no mistaking his distinctive voice when he lends his vocals in animated shows like King of the Hill, The Moxy Show, and ChalkZone, and he played a Jiminy Cricket Expy in the Pinocchio episode of HBO's Happily Ever After: Fairy Tales for Every Child.
+- Celebrity Voice Actor: There's no mistaking his distinctive voice when he lends his vocals in animated shows like King of the Hill, The Moxy Show, and ChalkZone, and he played a Jiminy Cricket Expy in the Pinocchio episode of HBO's Happily Ever After Fairy Tales For Every Child.
 He also played the title character in Osmosis Jones, Mooseblood the Mosquito in Bee Movie, Rodney the Guinea Pig in Dr. Dolittle, and a Zebra named Marty in the Madagascar film series.
+Also discussed the trope itself in a monologue from the 2012 Oscars that ruffled the feathers of several rank-and-file voice actors.

 - Conspiracy Theorist: Joked in 2004 that Bush was trying to distract us from the war in Iraq by making news stories that the media would cover.
 He was the one who sent the girl to Kobe Bryant's hotel room, he killed Laci Peterson, he sent the little boy to Michael Jackson's house, and he made Paris Hilton's sex tape.